Secrets your agent never sees.

 Request a secret

 The CLI opens a localhost form.
-The form shows the agent's reason in plain language.
+The user can submit some values and skip the rest.

 $ npx agent-secret-manager request OPENAI_API_KEY \ --reason "Run the local OpenAI example"